rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 The TS's `never` type is an interesting one.
 `never` is the proper _bottom_ (can be assigned to anything, it is empty, nothing else can be assigned to it).
-So, since we can't assign it, lets do it anyway (this code compiles):
+So, since we can't assign it, let's do it anyway (this code compiles):

 ```JavaScript
 // never assigned to fully polymorphic <T>T type
 const nevr : never = _()
 ```

-It may look contradictory, but this is a correct behavior.
+It may look contradictory, but this is correct behavior.
 Recall how I implemented `_: () => T` (in [Leveling Bumps](#leveling-the-bumps) note).
 I used `throw new Error` which has the `never` type.
 The definitions of `_: () => T` and the above `const nevr` tell me that